timeplus-io/proton/examples/nginx-grafana/README.md

 * `HTTP/1.1`: indicates the HTTP protocol version in use for the request

 One of the analysis which we will run later on Timeplus Proton is a fast aggregation query that will show the top requested pages indicated by the `$path` field in the access logs.
-We could store each `$request` field in a single database column named `request`, but it would be super convenient if we split the `$request` field into 3 separate columns named: `http_method`, `path` and `http_version`.
+We could store each `$request` field in a single Timeplus column named `request`, but it would be super convenient if we split the `$request` field into 3 separate columns named: `http_method`, `path` and `http_version`.

 If we update our Python regex as follows: